piizei/terraform-acr-private-endpoints/README.md

 ## How to test that it works.

+First apply the terraform.
+Note that you should change the variable acr_name_prefix or otherwise you will get a collision with somebody else (ACR names are global fqdn:s)

 First upload a docker-image to the registry.
 You can use the Dockerfile on this project (docker-hello)

 ```az acr build --image sample/hello-world:v1  --registry myregistryname --file Dockerfile .```